Eating Green Peas During Pregnancy – Benefits & Recipes

 1. Rich in Folic Acid

-When there is another human being growing inside you, you need more than ever to raise the amounts of nutrients and minerals in your body.
-Peas contain folic acid which is great for cell DNA synthesis.
+When another human is growing inside you, you need more than ever to raise the amount of nutrients and minerals in your body.
+Peas contain folic acid, which is great for cell DNA synthesis.
 So eating peas when you are pregnant will help avoid any genetic defects in the neural tube of your baby.

 2. Heart-Healthy

-Peas are packed with fibre, lycopene, and lutein which work for the maximum function of the heart.
+Peas are packed with fibre, lycopene, and lutein, which work to maximize the heart’s function.
 Lycopene is an antioxidant that prevents damage to cells.
-Peas contain other nutrients which help decrease LDL cholesterol levels and increase HDL cholesterol levels in the body.
+Peas also contain other nutrients that help decrease LDL cholesterol levels and increase HDL cholesterol levels in the body.
 This is important, as too much LDL cholesterol increases plaque that builds up in the arteries, decreasing the heart’s capability to pump blood at maximum efficiency.
 Having a healthy heart is vital for pregnant women.

 3. Rich in Vitamin B9